-The Federal Reserve Bank of St. Louis' student board of directors program offers high school seniors a dynamic way to learn about our nation’s central bank.
-Participants gain a thorough understanding of the Federal Reserve’s role in the U.S. economy and experience its unusual partnership with banks, businesses and the community.
-St. Louis-area students are selected based on the quality of their essay and letters of recommendation.
+Our student board of directors program offers high school seniors a dynamic way to learn about the nation’s central bank!
+Students will gain a thorough understanding of the Federal Reserve’s role in the U.S. economy.
+They will engage with St. Louis Fed employees who serve in a variety of positions, including members of the senior leadership team.

 Thank you to all who applied.
 New Student Board of Directors will be notified via phone in mid-May.
 All other applicants will be notified via email.

 The St. Louis Fed uses a scoring rubric and reviews student nominations and applications.
 Students are selected based on the quality of their essays and letters of recommendation.
 Due to the limited number of seats on the board, only one student per school will be accepted.

 Students who are selected will be notified via phone in early May 2022.